 As noted above, one of the most persistent areas of weakness in course review is

-also associated with the appropriate level of learning.
-Bloom's taxonomy of learning
+are also associated with the appropriate level of learning.
+Bloom's taxonomy

-and its associated verbs is one useful tool in crafting measurable outcomes that
+of learning and its associated verbs is one useful tool in crafting measurable

-For a basic chart of Bloom's verbs arranged by the level/type of learning, click
+Bloom's basic chart of verbs arranged by the level/type of learning.

 One area of course syllabi that is often found lacking is the specific description